Skip to content

 colorize(text, code) wraps text in \033[{code}m...\033[0m.
 Returns text unchanged when color is disabled.

-Color is enabled when sys.stdout.isatty() is True and NO_COLOR env var is unset.
+Color is enabled when sys.stdout.isatty() is True and NO_COLOR env var is absent or empty.
+Setting FORCE_COLOR=1 bypasses the TTY check and forces color on.
 This is evaluated at import time into _USE_COLOR.

 Default color codes